ajtroup1/C-Text/README.md

 # TODO

+- Tabs (like windows not \t)
 - ICONS, ICONS, ICONS!
 - *** Watch a video on IPC handlers and main / preload processes
   - I understand now
 - *** Is it actually giving me the correct folder structure and information?
 - Loading icon
   - Especially when loading a workspace
-- Line numbers
 - Settings:
   - Themes
   - Tab spacing
 - Reflect changes made in other editors (constantly refresh file content on machine?)
-- Shortcuts:
-  - CTRL+F
-  - CTRL+L
-  - CTRL+S
 - LSP
-- Custom scrollbars
-- Right click functionality
+- Right click functionality in the browser
 - Git integration (expert level difficulty)
-- Tab still acting up sometimes
 - Code folding
   - Like the arrows next to functions that minimize that part of the text
-- Bracket matching and highlighting
-- Bracket auto populate
 - Markdown preview
 - HTML page renderer
 - Drag and drop support